Cozy Peach Kitchen

 Instructions

-• Mix warm water (see note) and yeast in a large mixing bowl.
-Cover with a dish towel and let sit for 10 minutes, or until yeast is foamy.
+• Stir together warm water, yeast, and sugar in a large mixing bowl.
+Cover with a dish towel and let sit for 10 minutes, or until yeast is foamy and activated.

-• Place the dough in a lightly oiled bowl.
-Cover with dish towel and let rest for 1 hour, or until doubled in size.
+• Place the dough in a lightly oiled bowl, turning to coat.
+Cover with a dish towel and let rest for 1 hour, or until doubled in size.

 Notes